 In order to understand the Stellenbosch waste stream and make decisions based on recent data and composition, a comprehensive waste characterisation study was undertaken.
-This was completed during the 2019/20 financial year.
+This was completed during 2019/20 financial year.

-Figure 3:9: Outcomes of the waste characterisation study - broad categories data
+Outcomes of waste characterisation study - broad categories data

-Figure 3:10: Outcomes of waste characterisation study - detailed data
+Outcomes of waste characterisation study - detailed data